Mi Zixia

-Mizi Xia (彌子瑕 (Mízi Xiá)) was a semi-legendary figure from the Zhou dynasty period of China.
-He was first recorded in the work Han Feizi, by Legalist philosopher Han Fei, as the companion of the historical figure Duke Ling of Wei.
-While Mizi Xia may have actually existed, nothing is known about him beyond this story.
+Mi Zixia (彌子瑕 (Mí Zǐxiá), sometimes written as Mízi Xiá) was a figure from the Zhou dynasty period of China.
+He was first recorded in the work Han Feizi, by Legalist philosopher Han Fei, as the companion of the historical figure Duke Ling of Wey.
+Mi Zixia was a contemporary of Confucius, and Mencius records that the two met.

+Name

+Mi Zixia's original surname was Ji, and his personal name was Mou.
+He took the surname Mi from the land where he had been enfeoffed.
+Zixia was his courtesy name.

+Chinese textual sources use varying versions of the name to refer to Mi Zixia.
+The Han Feizi uses both the forms 彌子瑕 and Mizi (彌子); Mencius uses the shorter form 彌子.
+Here, 子 (zi), added after the surname Mi, is a respectful form of address.
+In the Shuo Yuan, both 彌子瑕 and simply Zixia (子瑕) are used, demonstrating that Zixia was his courtesy name.

+Mi Zixia's name has also been romanised in various ways.
+Burton Watson, in his translation of the Han Feizi, gave it as Mi Zixia.
+Mark Stevenson and Wu Cuncun, translating the honorific 子 (zi) as "Squire", write:

+[...] the rather stuffy rendering of his name as Mi Zi Xia (here Squire Mi Xia, Squire Mi) reflected his distant connection to Wei royalty.

+Bret Hinsch, in his book Passions of the Cut Sleeve (1990), translates the name as Mizi Xia.
+Hinsch refers to this as a correction, but does not elaborate further on the reason for this choice.

+The "bitten peach" and cultural legacy

-Mizi Xia was the favored courtier of Duke Ling because of his beauty.
-When Mizi Xia got news that his mother was ill, he forged an order from the Duke to use a ducal carriage to travel quickly to see her, and was praised for his filial piety.
-Another time, Mizi Xia bit into an especially delicious peach and gave the remainder to the Duke as a gift so he could taste it as well.
+Mi Zixia was the favored courtier of Duke Ling because of his beauty.
+When Mi Zixia got news that his mother was ill, he forged an order from the Duke to use a ducal carriage to travel quickly to see her, and was praised for his filial piety.
+Another time, Mi Zixia bit into an especially delicious peach and gave the remainder to the Duke as a gift so he could taste it as well.
 Both acts ingratiated him further with the ruler.
-However, once Mizi Xia's looks faded, the Duke turned against him, claiming he stole the carriage and then insulted the Duke by offering him a half-eaten peach.
+However, once Mi Zixia's looks faded, the Duke turned against him, claiming he stole the carriage and then insulted the Duke by offering him a half-eaten peach.